omeka/omeka-s-enduser/docs/modules/filesideload.md

 ## Create a directory

 Create a directory (folder) on your server.
 It can be within the File Sideload module directory or on the same level as the Omeka S installation.

+!!! note
+  If you place your sideload directory inside your Omeka installation, be careful not to delete or move it when updating the installation or modules.
+If you place your directory inside the File Sideload module folder (`youromekainstall/modules/FileSideload/yourdirectory`) be sure not to disturb it when updating the module.

 Upload files into this directory.
 All files or directories must be in this directory to be accessible.